RISE_2022_Scholars

 4. Developing a sense of belonging within UC Riverside.

-Through support from generous donors and institutional financial commitments to undergraduate research, the College of Natural & Agricultural Sciences (CNAS) pays CNAS undergraduate students in the Learning Communities CNAS Scholars program (continuing students, CNAS Scholars) and the Summer Bridge to Research (SBTR) program (incoming transfer students, STEM Pathways Program [STEM]) a $5,000 stipend for the 10-week program.
+Through support from generous donors and institutional financial commitments to undergraduate research, the College of Natural & Agricultural Sciences (CNAS) pays CNAS undergraduate students selected for CNAS Summer Scholars Program (continuing students) and the Summer Bridge to Research (SBTR) program (incoming transfer students), a $5,000 stipend for the 10-week program.

-This paid summer undergraduate research opportunity is hosted by CNAS and collaborates with different on-campus partners.
-These other programs include: Dynamic Genome Summer Scholars, California Alliance for Minority ParticipationSix Legs Entomology ProgramRCC Bridges to the Baccalaureate [B2B] ProgramDigital Agriculture Fellowship, and UCR Faculty NSF Career Grant partnerships.
-These other programs have their own application processes.
+This paid summer undergraduate research opportunity is hosted by CNAS and collaborates with different on-campus partners that vary year-to-year.
+These other programs include: Dynamic Genome Summer Scholars, California Alliance for Minority ParticipationDigital Agriculture Fellowship, and UCR Faculty NSF Career Grant partnerships.

 Program Requirements